Boise Police Scanner: Radio Remains Open

 How to Listen to Boise Area Scanners

-The easiest way to listen is through Broadcastify and similar services.
+The simplest option is Broadcastify.
 Search for "Ada County" or "Boise" to find active feeds covering police, fire, and EMS.

 Boise uses the Southwest Idaho Regional Communications (SWIRC) P25 Phase II trunked system.
-You'll need a digital scanner capable of P25 Phase II decoding.
+A P25 Phase II-capable scanner is required to decode the traffic.

-Tech-savvy users can use SDR dongles with software like SDR# and DSD+ to decode digital signals.
-This is the most flexible but technically demanding option.
+An SDR dongle with software like SDR# and DSD+ can decode digital signals.
+This is the most flexible option but requires more technical setup.

 - System: Southwest Idaho Regional Communications (SWIRC)